DataDog/documentation/content/en/llm_observability/setup/sdk/nodejs.md

 ### Agent span

-To trace an LLM span, specify the span kind as `agent`, with optionally specifying the following arguments on the options object.
+To trace an LLM span, specify the span kind as `agent`, and optionally specify the following arguments on the options object.

 #### Arguments